djeada/CMake-Examples/README.md

 <h1>Requirements</h1>

-In order to run our examples you need the following:
+To run our examples, you will need the following:

 * CMake v3.15+
 * gcc